-Most projects will start development too early and can easily waste the first $100k of their development budget if not more by not being deliberate about what is getting built and how.
+Most projects start development too early.
+They can easily waste the first $100k of their development budget, if not more, by not being deliberate about what is getting built and how.
 To help business leaders prevent this, we've created the Get It Built Definition Phase.
-We're inspired by our time at the Stanford d.school, the YCombinator curriculum, product development practices at big and small tech companies, and our own real-world experience developing dozens of early-stage products.
+We have been greatly inspired by our time at the Stanford d.school, the YCombinator curriculum, product development practices at big and small tech companies, and our own real-world experience, we’ve developing dozens of early-stage products.

 Define the problem and solution space

 At this stage, we commit to what we are building in the broadest possible sense.
 We test our hypotheses about who our users will be, what their problems are, what goals we want to help them achieve, and whether or not that can be a viable business.
 We pride ourselves on taking a creative approach in order to truly expand our definition of what a solution may be and we think outside the box to speculate on the best possible outcomes.

 Defining your user personas will help you see things from the user’s point of view throughout the definition and development process.
 Knowing who your users are and who they aren't, will help in making decisions, prioritizing features, and communicating the value of your solution.

 User stories give a clear purpose to your user journey through the solution.
 This step is where we list everything we want our different user personas to be able to achieve through the use of our solution.
 At this point, we want to focus on outcomes rather than mechanics, and desirability rather than perceived feasibility.
 In other words, we are crafting a wishlist rather than a feature list.

 The mood-boarding exercise consists of bringing together all your sources of inspiration.
 A mood board includes things like screenshots, images, features, colors, personalities, brands, words, ideas, quotes, or even scents and sounds.
 At this stage, the goal is not to make sure things match, but rather to collect everything we like.